Claire Watkinson

 Jay Baker

 I have been involved with E.D.E.N.
-Film Productions on and off over the years, both formally and informally as a supporter of the organisation and the good work it delivers, and excited to join the Board of Directors.
+Film Productions on and off over the years, both formally and informally as a supporter of the organisation and the good work it delivers.

 I am a Fellow of the School for Social Entrepreneurs and have worked in the non-profit sector for nearly twenty years at various levels, as a founder of the FreeTech Project, co-founder of AFC Unity, founding director of Rotherham Open Arts Renaissance (ROAR), and a former elected director of Wilfrid Laurier Students Public Interest Research Group (LSPIRG) while living in Canada.
 As a freelance facilitator, I have run many projects and workshops, mostly based on the DIY “punk” ethic – focused on listening to and empowering various marginalised communities to overcome oppression and achieve their own aims through being equipped with the support, skills, and tools to do so.
 In addition, I am a former guerrilla documentarian, and am passionate about the power of media to raise awareness of important issues – and I’m extremely enthusiastic about any opportunity to help the LGBTQ+ community vocalise our experiences, challenges, and needs through the powerful medium of film.